Here it is after much cleaning:

 It's Friday (well just Saturday, technically) now.
 Back on Tuesday I was praying to God about a friend's situation.
 A relative of hers had been terminally ill for some weeks.
 She had previously asked me to pray that his suffering would be minimised, even if his life would end sooner because of this.

-recent development looked likely to shorten his life further still.
+Now, a recent development looked likely to shorten his life further still.
 He lives a considerable distance away, so it's somewhat of an ordeal to visit.
 The last time she was there, collecting her husband from visiting his father, the aforementioned, terminally ill, relative, in hospital, she had declined the opportunity to pop-in one last time that trip prior to driving home.
 This was because her two young children were in the car, and the complications that would have entailed.

 So we were now in a situation where my friend was wondering if she might now never get a chance to visit him again.
 That she might have wasted the last opportunity she would ever have to be with him.
 And the guilt and regret that goes with it.